HCMID/chant/docs/projects/melisma.md

 ---
-title: "Align neumes and text"
+title: "Measuring the melismatic quality of a text"
 layout: page
 ---